diveshbadod97/MEAN-stack-App/mean-stack-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Project Goals
+1:  Setting up NodeJS + Express + MongoDB + Angular Application with the help of Angular CLI
+2:  Create a reactive user experience using Angular Tools
+3:  Connecting NodeJS backend with Angular frontend through Angular's HttpClient service
+4:  Advanced features like file upload and pagination
+5:  Implemented Users Authentication and Authorization
+6:  Handling errors
+7:  MongoDB used for storage